Chang-Tun-Yu/AAHLS-LAB-B/README.md

 * *wdb
 * *dcp

-you can obtain these files by building the model (use Makefile)
+you can obtain these files by building the project (use Makefile)